microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/TCE_Scaling/README.md

 ## Scaling Code Example

-Below is an example of how to set a TCE instance to generate four Pulse-Width Modulation (PWM) signals at 10 kHz with 20%, 40%, 60% and 80% duty cycles.
-In this example the scaling feature of the values set in compare registers is highlighted.
-The scale mode is changed at run time and the changes are affecting the duty cycles values.
+The example below shows how to set a TCE instance to generate 4 Pulse-Width Modulation (PWM) signals at 10 kHz with 20%, 40%, 60%, and 80% duty cycles.
+In this example, the scaling feature of the values set in compare registers is highlighted.
+The Scale mode changes during run time, affecting the duty cycle values.

 ## Related Documentation